-The ALD150LX™ employs superior heating and temperature control that complements our unique PFT™ design by further enhancing overall system performance.
-In particular, temperature uniformity and control helps to prevent unwanted precursor condensation resulting in parasitic effects that reduce film quality and compromise chamber cleanliness.
+The ALD150LX employs superior heating and temperature control that complements our unique UHP and PFT designs by further enhancing overall system performance.
+In particular, temperature uniformity and control helps to prevent unwanted precursor vapor condensation or deposition, and subsequent vaporization resulting in parasitic effects that reduce film quality and compromise chamber cleanliness.

 - Chamber and precursor delivery lines 250°C

 - Precursors and delivery valves 200°C

 - Redundant overtemperature thermocouples for all heated zones to minimize thermal runaway; software interlocks

 Our unique heater design combined with independent heat zones for precursors, delivery valves and lines, process chamber (multiple zones), substrate heater as well as foreline components provide unparalleled temperature control and uniformity of heated system components.